 In fact the Exodus and subsequently the Conquest were the fulfilment of a specific promise God made to Abraham: “Know for certain that your descendants [Israelites] will be sojourners in a land not theirs [Egypt], where they will be enslaved and oppressed for four hundred years.
 But I will judge the nation whom they will serve as slaves; and afterward they will come out with great possessions….
 Then in the fourth generation they shall return here [Canaan], for the iniquity of the Amorite [inhabitants of Canaan] is not yet complete” (Genesis 15:13-16).

 Hence the Exodus and the Conquest were ultimately for the redemption of the world.
 In other words, to fulfil His purpose for Israel and hence the world, God gave Israel temporary occupation of a piece of land within Egypt and later permanent occupation of the land of Canaan.
 The Exodus involved killing many Egyptians and the Conquest involved destroying the Canaanites.
-We will soon address the ethical problem this massive taking of human lives poses.
+We will soon address the ethical problem this mass taking of human lives poses.
 The immediate issue is God unilaterally assigning or reassigning the use of land in Egypt and in Canaan.

 This brings us back to Genesis 1:1, which we have presupposed from the very outset.
 If we bear this in mind, it is clear that there is no issue at all.
 For if God created the universe every piece of land on earth belongs to Him.
 In fact the stipulation in Leviticus 25 that on the Jubilee Year agricultural land that had been sold must be returned to the original owner, was based on the premise that God owns the land (see verse 23).
 And after all God’s plan for Israel was ultimately to bless the whole world.

-As for the massive taking of human lives, again it is crucial to presuppose Genesis 1:1.
+As for the mass taking of human lives, again it is crucial to presuppose Genesis 1:1.
 For we have seen that if we accept, at least temporarily, Genesis 1:1 we would have no problem accepting the Biblical teaching that all life, including human life, is created by God.
 Hence human lives belong to God.
 Also (eventual) death for all human beings is God’s judgment on sin.
 Therefore life and death, including untimely death, is God’s prerogative (Ecclesiastes 3:1-2).
 This is not to say that God would take away life without just cause or valid reason.
 God cannot violate His own holiness.

 If we reject the teaching that our lives are in God’s hands, it does not change the reality that people do die and some die prematurely.
 But if we accept the teaching it enables us to make sense of the certainty of death and the uncertainties of life (Ecclesiastes 3:2-8), which are intended to cause us to fear God, which involves believing in Him (Ecclesiastes 3:14).
 And when we believe in Him the idea that our life is in God’s hands is reassuring.